OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/Choose_Process.png" width="300px" />

-After you choose the [Uncrackable1 application](0x08b-Reference-Apps.md#uncrackable-app-for-android-level-1) from the list, the debugger will attach to the app process and you'll reach the breakpoint that was set on the `onCreate` method.
-[Uncrackable1 app](0x08b-Reference-Apps.md#uncrackable-app-for-android-level-1) triggers anti-debugging and anti-tampering controls within the `onCreate` method.
+After you choose the app from the list, the debugger will attach to the app process and you'll reach the breakpoint that was set on the `onCreate` method.
+This app triggers anti-debugging and anti-tampering controls within the `onCreate` method.
 That's why setting a breakpoint on the `onCreate` method just before the anti-tampering and anti-debugging checks are performed is a good idea.

 Next, single-step through the `onCreate` method by clicking "Force Step Into" in Debugger view.
 The "Force Step Into" option allows you to debug the Android framework functions and core Java classes that are normally ignored by debuggers.